2.5D Toolkit

 Online manual

-Character resizing feature: if you work in orthographic projection you can take advantage of the tool to resize the character and slow down its movement as it moves away.
+Character resizing feature: In orthographic projection, the toolkit can automatically resize the character and adjust its movement speed as it moves farther from the camera.

 Video: 2.5D Toolkit: Path Searching